Rai Ahmad Khan Kharal

+Earlier in the 19th century, he fought against the rising power of Maharaja Ranjit Singh in the Punjab as a youngster.
+According to local historical accounts, when Maharaja Ranjit Singh offered Ahmad Khan Kharal a gift, he instead requested the release of Muslim prisoners and captives held by the Sikh authorities, a request that was granted.
+Ranjit Singh is also reported to have avoided direct confrontation with Kharal by bypassing his territories.
+As an elderly man in his late seventies, he fought against the expansion of the British Empire, and was subsequently martyred by British forces.

 Biography

-Rai Ahmad Khan Kharal was born in Jhamra into a landowning family of the Kharal tribe which was prominent in the Sandal Bar region of Punjab.
+Ahmad Khan Kharal was born in Jhamra, near Tandlianwala, Faisalabad District into a landowning family of the Kharals which was prominent in the Bar region.
+The Kharals are held to have embraced Islam through the influence of Baba Farid.

 The Kharals had vied for dominance with Bar tribal groups such as the Baghela, Kathia, Wattoo, Fatayana and others.
-Ahmed Khan Kharal was able to briefly maintain influence over all of the Sandal Bar.
+Ahmad Khan Kharal was able to maintain influence and control over all of the Sandal Bar.

-Leopold Oliver Fitzhardinge Berkeley, better known as Lord Berkley, was the Assistant Commissioner of Gogera in 1857.
-He held a meeting with important personalities of Gogera including Ahmad Khan Kharal.
+Leopold Oliver Fitzhardinge Berkeley, better known as Lord Berkley, was the Assistant Commissioner of Gugera in 1857.
+He held a meeting with important personalities of Gugera including Ahmad Khan Kharal.
 Berkley demanded all the leaders to supply the British with men (soldiers) and horses to crush the ongoing revolt.
 To this, Ahmad Khan Kharal replied: "Kharals do not share women, horses and land with anyone" and left.